Longfld/ASPNETCoreAngular4/README.md

 How to use it?

-After download, go to the folder that contain package.json
+After download, go to the folder that contain package.json.
+Firstly, make sure your dotnet version is 1.0.0-preview2-1-003177 or before by run:

+>dotnet --version
+>1.0.0-preview2-1-003177

+Then you can:

 >npm install